 Hi!
 I’m Lindsay, a Peace Corps Volunteer (PCV) in South Africa serving as a Community HIV Outreach Volunteer in northwestern Mpumulanga.
-I work with a small non-profit that provides care and support to local orphans and vulnerable children.
+I work to address drivers of HIV by providing organizational capacity building to the non-profit organizations and creches (preschools) in my village.
+The org I’m placed with provides care and support to local orphans and vulnerable children.
 I’m also participating in Peace Corps Master’s International (PCMI), so I’ll be completing my Masters degree in Public Administration at Georgia State University while serving.

 About me: You can read more about me and my background in Less than 90 Days to Go!
+Check out my post about a typical day in PCSA in A Day in the Life (SA Edition).
 For more on my professional work, check out Professional Experience.
-If you’re interested in my life in Atlanta, check out A Day in the Life (ATL Edition) and soon to be coming, a comparison day in the life in SA!

 About my pre-Peace Corps journey: Check out my application process.
 If you’re interested in my packing list, please send me an email.